dhcgn/Encryption-Suite/README.md

 # Encryption-Suite
 An aggregation of different cryptographic primitives.
-DO NOT USE IN PRODUCTION!
+DO NOT USE IN PRODUCTION YET!

 ## Features